jezhiggins/rillet.js/README.md

 * `comparator` has the form `(x,y) => compare(x, y)`, where compare returns true if the comparison of x and y succeeds
 * where a method has the same name and form as a method on Array, it will exhibit the same behaviour

+## Name

+A rillet is small rill.
+What's a rill?
+A very small brook.
+A brook?
+It's a small stream.

+Every other stream related name was already taken on npm, and this library is only a very small library, hence rillet.

 ## License

 Copyright (c) 2017 JezUK Ltd